KTH/camel-ladok3/README.md

 1. ladok3-rest is a library to talk to Ladok3 REST api services.
 It includes the data model derived from the XSD published by Ladok.
+1. ladok3-events is a library with data model for events derived from the XSD published by Ladok.
+They are currently separated from the model used in ladok3-rest since they currently differ in some common files.
+It's unclear if that is intentional.
 1. camel-ladok3-component is Camel Component defining a ladok3 endpoint to use in Camel routes.
 1. ladok3-feature is a Karaf Feature packaging of the camel-ladok3-component.